Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 It uses the IP range **169.254.0.0/16** that is reserved for APIPA.
 If a host has an IP in this range in a corporate network, it suggests an issue with the DHCP server.

+**169.254.169.254** is a special address in the APIPA range.
+It is used by most cloud providers (AWS, GCP...) to provide metadata on the running instance.

 ### Subnets